 The Lincoln Memorial is an impressive national American monument constructed to honor the United States ‘ 16th President, Abraham Lincoln.
 It is situated opposite the Washington Monument on the western...

-The U.S. Capitol, often referred to as the Capitol Building, is home to the U.S. Congress and seat of the U.S. federal government’s executive branch.
-It is situated on Capitol...
+The United States Capitol, often referred to as the Capitol Building, is home to the U.S. Congress and seat of the U.S. federal government’s executive branch.
+It is situated on...

 The Washington Monument is an obelisk constructed to honor George Washington, the first president of the United States.
 It is located on the National Mall in Washington, D.C. to the...